denisvasilik/wasm-fpga-store/README.md

-# wasm-fpga-store
+# WebAssembly FPGA Store

-WebAssembly FPGA Store
+This repository implements the [store](https://www.w3.org/TR/wasm-core-1/#store) of the WebAssembly runtime.